dshukertjr/twitter_clone/README.md

 );
 comment on table public.room_participants is 'Relational table of users and rooms.';

+create table if not exists public.suggestions (
+    user_id uuid not null default auth.uid() references public.profiles(id) on delete cascade, query text not null,
+    created_at timestamp with time zone default timezone('utc' :: text, now()) not null, primary key (user_id, query)
+);
+comment on table public.suggestions is 'Holds the past search query for users';

 -- enum for different types of notifications create type notification_type as enum ('like');